Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

-It should be noted that the choice of basis for filter decomposition can also be flexible.
-When using the basis consisting of translation-augmented discrete Dirac delta functions, the proposed methods fall back into standard CNN filters.
+It should be noted that when using the bases consisting of translation-augmented discrete Dirac delta functions, the proposed methods fall back into standard CNN filters.
+Figure \ref{fig:filterbasis} shows examples of different filter bases.

+In addition, theoretically, in the training phase, the computational burden of the proposed method is slightly higher than that of the corresponding standard CNN that uses the same size of the convolutional kernel (as shown in Table \ref{tab:time}).
+This is because of the weighted sum of filter bases.
+Yet, the weighted sum can be pre-calculated with the results stored in memory before doing an inference.
+Thus, in the inference phase, the network using the proposed method has exactly the same computational complexity as the corresponding standard CNN.